-The lower reaches of Calera Creek can occassionally be affected by storm activity, and the creek is impacted by the deposition and/or removal of material at its mouth during high tide events.
-The first 100 feet of the creek downstream from Highway One is enveloped by a relatively undisturbed riparian forest area which became established in the 1960's.
-The remaining 2,500± feet of the creek below this area, however, consists mainly of a straightened channelized ditch that supports very little native vegetation.
-The riparian area will be saved and has been integrated into the creek restoration project.
+During field observations in mid-summer, a very low flow (less than 1 cfs) was noted east of the Highway One culvert, no flow was observed within central portions of the alluvial valley, and very low flows were seen near the creek's outlet to the Pacific Ocean.
+The lower reach of Calera Creek can occassionally be affected by storm activity, and the creek is impacted by the deposition and/or removal of material at its mouth during high tide events.
+The creek flows in a relatively "natural" channel for its first 100 feet after emerging from a pipe on the west side of Highway One.
+This first 100 feet of the creek has a relatively undisturbed riparian forest area on both sides of the creek which got established in the 1960's.
+This riparian area will be saved and it has been integrated into the creek restoration project.
+The remaining 2,500± feet of the creek below this area, however, has been straightened as a channelized ditch.

-The quarry property also contains about $7\pm$ acres of scattered wetlands which are also seasonal in nature.
-By any standard, most of the wetlands on the site are in a degraded condition.
-The staffs of the California Coastal Conservancy and California Department of Fish and Game have both attested to the degraded condition of the wetlands (see Exhibitss 12 and 13).
+The quarry property has about $7\pm$ acres of scattered wetlands which are also seasonal in nature.
+By most any standard, almost all of the wetlands on the site are in a degraded condition.
+See California Coastal Conservancy and California Department of Fish and Game comment letters in Exhibits No. 12 and 13.
 In short, only a major restoration project can restore the habitat values and functional capacity of the lower portion of Calera Creek.

 The quarry property is an undeveloped, open, and severely degraded landscape.
 Significant portions of the site have no vegetation at all.
 Those areas that are vegetated tend to be dominated by weedy and invasive plants, particularly fennel.
 The upland and wetland plant communities of lower Calera Creek are presently dominated by non-native weedy species.
 Native species are primarily limited to riparian habitats associated with the main channel of Calera Creek.
 Dominance of non-native species is the result of past quarry operations and fill from the construction of Highway One and other local roads.
+At one time, the site was used for a horse corral and rodeo grandstand.

-Upland plant communities are dominated by a mix of native and non-native shrubs, grasses and herbs.
-Shrub communities are composed primarily of isolated clumps of Coyote Bush (Baccharis pillularis) and California Sagebrush (Artemisia californica), while Fennel (Foeniculum vulgare), Ox-tongue (Picris echioides) and several species of Thistle (Carduus pycnocephalus, Centaurea solstitialis, C. calcitrapa, Cirsium vulgare, Silybum marianum) dominate most upland areas.
+Upland plant communities are dominated by a mix of native and non-native shrubs, grassed and herbs.
+Shrub communities are composed primarily isolated clumps of Coyote Bush (Baccharis pillularis) and California Sagebrush (Artemisia californica), while Fennel (Foeniculum vulgare), Ox-tongue (Picris echioides) and several species of Thistle (Carduus pycnocephalus, Centaurea solstitialis, C. calcitrapa, Cirsium vulgare, Silybum marianum) dominate most upland areas.
 Upland grasses include Wild Oats (Avena fatua), Soft Chess (Bromus mollis), Ryegrass (Lolium multiflorum), and Pampas Grass (Cortaderia jubata).